turkycat/birthday-attack/readme.md

 |type|text|the type as described by bitcoin core.
 IE- 'pubkeyhash', 'multisig', 'witness_v0_keyhash' etc
 |target|text|the target pubkey or pubkey hash, should always be a substring of the script

-(`hash`, `idx`, `block_hash`) is used as a composite primary key for this database. normally, `hash` and `idx` should suffice to identify a transaction (and only those two values are used when *removing* spent outputs from the database)- but `block_hash` was also added as part of the primary key due to some early coinbase transactions having the same transaction hash.
+(`hash`, `idx`, `height`) is used as a composite primary key for this database. normally, `hash` and `idx` should suffice to identify a transaction (and only those two values are used when *removing* spent outputs from the database)- but `height` was also added as part of the primary key due to some early coinbase transactions having the same transaction hash.

 example of a duplicate transaction hash: